Children in the Park (CHiP)

 - Lunch on the river banks

 Thank you to the Boston Bruins Foundation, Highland Street Foundation, The Reebok Foundation, Polar and Sweetgreen for supporting our 2017 Children in the Park program.
-Your generosity will ensure that 1,000+ kids experience the joys of outdoor play in the Park!
+Your generosity allowed 700 children to experience the joys of outdoor play in the Park!